farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - On a `6`, you gain `+2 momentum`.
 - On a `66`, you gain `+3 momentum`.

 PCs consume momentum to boost their action rolls.
-They also use it to resist consequences happening to them, and the group.
+They also use it to resist consequences happening to them, and their teammates.

-### Boosting Action Rolls
+## Boosting Action Rolls

-You boost your action roll by one of the following methods.
+If you want, you can add bonus dice to your action roll by using **one** of the following methods.

-#### Assist a Player

-When you `assist` a player, you consume `-1 momentum`, to give `+1d6` to the dice pool of your team mate.
-When doing this, you also expose yourself to possible danger.

-You can also even the odds by using **either** of the following methods.

-#### 1. Push Yourself
+###  Push Yourself

 When you `push yourself`, you consume `-2 momentum` **per push** to gain one of the following bonuses.